How translated videos display to viewers

 YouTube uses signals to automatically match a video's language (title, description, and captions) to viewer preferences.
 Signals can include a viewer's language, location, and recently watched videos.
 These signals show videos in the language that's the best match for the viewer.
 This language may be different than the viewer's main language setting.

-If a viewer changes their language setting on YouTube, they may not immediately see all videos in that language — even if the video has translations available in that language.
+If a viewer changes their language setting on YouTube, all videos won't immediately be available in their chosen language.
+Even if videos have translations available in that language.

-For example, if a viewer has their language set to English, but signals indicate that they also understand French, then they'll likely see the original French version.
+For example, if a viewer changes their language to English, but signals indicate they also understand French, then they may get the original French version.

-If you want to see what translations look like on a video, you can view the video using a different language.
+If you want to view translations of a video, you can view the video using a different language.

 - Open an incognito browser window using Chrome, Firefox, MS Edge, or Opera.

 - Go to your video's watch page on YouTube.

 - Click your profile picture Language Select the desired language.

 You can also use captions (subtitles) on videos when it's available.